 - What licenses/registrations are required at the municipal level?

-- What are the processes and the costs to obtain any required licenses?
+- What are the forms, processes and costs to obtain the required licenses?

 When the search is completed you will receive a comprehensive License Research Package in electronic form, with all necessary application forms, state fees, and filing instructions.